hectorcorrea/ubuntuserver/90_hkrails_troubleshooting.md

 ```

-If everything else fails, delete the `thin` internal files and reboot
+If everything else fails, delete the `thin.pid` internal files and reboot.
+The values inside these .pid files usually matches with the PIDs that
+`ps aux | grep` thin returned.

 ```
 rm tmp/pids/thin.5100.pid